pixel-tree/cloudy-logic/README.md

 Developed using Python 3 and Node v13.

 Project split into two folders: **server/** for Python backend and **static/** for frontend.
-The reason being that one of the backend for one of the main components is written in Python.
+The reason being that one of the main components is written in Python.

 ***Disclaimer!***

-*I was learning JS and Node during this project and so the code is fairly messy.
-Needs a major rework, e.g., lazy loading, build class of utilities for repetitive tasks/functions, implement algorithms to create elements, etc... should be redesigned top-down.*
+*This is one of my first projects using JS and Node so the codebase is fairly messy.
+Needs a rework, e.g., lazy loading, develop algos for repetitive tasks, etc... should basically be redesigned top-down.*

 Clone repository: